 MASTERPLAN OBJECTIVE APPLICATION TO GOVERNANCE AND MANAGEMENT MASTERPLAN IMPLICATIONS: FIRST ORDER FUNCTIONS 1 Ngāi Tahu's role as mana whenua and Treaty partner is acknowledged and te ao Māori values are embedded throughout.
 How will functions, design, and structure enable tino rangatiratanga to be exercised?
-Recognise tangata whenua aspirations and provide opportunities for tangata management level.
-Enable Ngāi Tahu, as mana whenua, to own and develop a cultural narrative Provide opportunities to support and maintain cultural practice including relatake.
+Recognise tangata whenua aspirations and provide opportunities for tangata whenua engagement at a governance and management level.
+Enable Ngãi Tahu, as mana whenua, to own and develop a cultural narrative that will be embedded in the experience.
+Provide opportunities to support and maintain cultural practice including related to access, māhinga kai, and cultural take.
 2 Milford Sound Piopiotahi is protected and conserved as required by its World Heritage status How do we ensure that the tangible and intangible natural and cultural heritage values of Milford Sound Piopiotahi are central to its conservation management?
 Conservation remains a key function for DOC and core activities.
-Any governance and strategy arrangements need to ensure that conservation and cultural heritage related outcomes) are maintained or enhanced.
+Any governance and strategy arrangements need to ensure that conservation outcomes (and wider natural environment and cultural heritage related outcomes) are maintained or enhanced.
 Conservation outcomes should be reflected in concessions arrangements.
 3 The visitor experience is world class and enhances conservation of natural and cultural heritage values and community.
 What will be the impacts on management of infrastructure, services, and property and activity rights, approval, review, and term?
-The concessions framework should set high and clear standards, and help h The Masterplan anticipates wholesale changes to the physical and visitor ex complex negotiation to revise existing commercial arrangements.
-Where pro compensation will need to be considered.
+The concessions framework should set high and clear standards, and help hold concessionaires to account.
+The Masterplan anticipates wholesale changes to the physical and visitor experience.
+To enable this will require complex negotiation to revise existing commercial arrangements.
+Where property and activity rights need to be changed compensation will need to be considered.
 4 Infrastructure is effective, efficient, resilient, and sustainable (including access methods).
 How do we ensure ongoing investment into infrastructure in a coordinated and sustainable manner?
 Improved coordination of spatial planning across agencies.
-Greater control of access to Milford Sound Piopiotahi including use of the roater control of access to funding mechanisms which enable local revenue to be expended in the spatial planning across agencies.
+Greater control of access to Milford Sound Piopiotahi including use of the road.
+Access to funding mechanisms which enable local revenue to be expended in a more targeted fashion more efficiently.
 5 Visitors benefit communities, including Ngāi Tahu, communities of Te Anau, Murihiku Southland, and Otago.
 How do we support connection to destination management and local economic development potential?
 The Masterplan anticipates a Te Anau base.
-Any governance and management appropriate connection to local destination management and marketing activ Mechanisms must safeguard against the cultural appropriation of the mana v priority by Ngāi Tahu.
+Any governance and management arrangements should consider an appropriate connection to local destination management and marketing activities.
+Mechanisms must safeguard against the cultural appropriation of the mana whenua cultural narrative identified as a priority by Ngãi Tahu.